j2made/apollo/README.md

 ## About

-Apollo is a two stage unit: A WordPress Stack built with Composer, and a Starter Theme packed with Sass, Gulp, Bourbon, Bower, and a Theme Wrapper structure.
+Apollo is a two stage unit: A WordPress Stack built with Composer, and a Starter Theme packed with Sass, Gulp, Bower, and a Theme Wrapper structure.

 #### Minimum Requirements (Stack)